Hamid3DATA/Juleshow/README.md

 If you want to do everything manually follow the “Raspberry Pi – How to start website on boot.md” file.

-If you want everything to be done automatically you should follow the “Automatic Raspberry Pi setup script.md” file.
+If you want everything to be done automatically follow the “Automatic Raspberry Pi setup script.md” file.